 Capturing attention

-One of the most common problems that all owners have with easily excitable dogs is getting and holding their attention for a significant period longer than a few seconds.
+One of the most common problems owners have with easily excitable dogs is getting and holding their attention for a significant period longer than a few seconds.
 This makes it difficult for the animal to register and respond to training.
-However, one of the main reasons why dogs ignore their owners is that no one has taught them this since they were puppies.
+However, one of the main reasons dogs ignore their owners is that no one has taught them this since they were puppies.

 Sources of stress for easily excitable dogs